rubenspgcavalcante/react-leaflet-ant-path/README.md

 ```

 ### Parameters
-The same as the original plugin
+The same as the original plugin.

 | name | type | example | description |
 |------|------|---------| ------------|